regulad/PepperCord/README.md

 You'll still need to configure networking, but this will be different on every Docker environment.

-If you want to run the bot outside of a Docker container, you'll need to install the following dependencies from your favorite package manager:
+If you want to run the bot outside a Docker container, you'll need to install the following dependencies from your favorite package manager:

 ```
 git